triton-inference-server/backend/docs/python_based_backends.md

 and `triton_python_backend_utils.py`.

 ## Usage
-To implement and use a Python based backend, make sure to follow these steps.
+To implement and use a Python-based backend, make sure to follow these steps.
 * Implement the
 [`TritonPythonModel` interface](https://github.com/triton-inference-server/python_backend#usage),
 which could be re-used as a backend by multiple models.
 This script should be named `model.py`.
-* Create a folder for your backend under the backends directory (ex: /opt/tritonserver/backends) with the corresponding backend name, containing the `model.py`.
+* Create a folder for your custom backend under the backends directory (ex: /opt/tritonserver/backends) with the corresponding backend name, containing the `model.py`.
 For example, for a backend named `my_python_based_backend`, Triton would expect to find the full path `/opt/tritonserver/backends/my_python_based_backend/model.py`.
 * Make sure that `libtriton_python.so`, `triton_python_backend_stub`,
 and `triton_python_backend_utils.py` are present either under